google/highwayhash/README.md

 HighwayHash is a new way of mixing inputs which may inspire new cryptographically strong hashes.
 Large inputs are processed at a rate of 0.3 cycles per byte, and latency remains low even for small inputs.
-HighwayHash is faster than SipHash for all input sizes, with about 5 times higher throughput at 1 KiB.
+HighwayHash is faster than SipHash for all input sizes, with about 3.5 times higher throughput at 1 KiB.

 ## Applications

-Expected applications include DoS-proof hash tables and random generators.

-SipHash is immune to hash flooding because multi-collisions are infeasible to compute.
-This makes it suitable for hash tables storing user-controlled data.

-The output is also indistinguishable from a uniform random function, which means it can be used for choosing random subsets (e.g. for A/B experiments).
+Unlike prior strong hashes, these functions are fast enough to be recommended as safer replacements for weak hashes in many applications.
+The additional CPU cost appears affordable, based on profiling data indicating C++ hash functions account for less than 0.25% of CPU usage.
-Such generators are idempotent (repeatable/deterministic), which is useful in parallel algorithms and for testing/verification.

-We have verified the bit distribution and avalanche properties of HighwayHash.
+Hash-based selection of random subsets is useful for A/B experiments and similar applications.
+Such random generators are idempotent (repeatable and deterministic), which is helpful for parallel algorithms and testing.
+To avoid bias, it is important that the hash function be unpredictable and indistinguishable from a uniform random generator.
+We have verified the bit distribution and avalanche properties of SipHash and HighwayHash.

-A formal security analysis is pending publication, though new cryptanalysis tools may still need to be developed for further analysis.
+64-bit hashes are also useful for authenticating short-lived messages such as network/RPC packets.
+This requires that the hash function withstand differential, length extension and other attacks.
+We have undertaken such a formal security analysis for HighwayHash (pending publication).
+New cryptanalysis tools may still need to be developed for further analysis.

+Strong hashes are also important parts of methods for protecting hash tables against unacceptable worst-case behavior and denial of service attacks (see "hash flooding" below).

 ## SipHash